emissary-ingress/emissary/user-guide/monitoring.md

-# Monitoring with Prometheus and Grafana
+# Monitoring Ingress with Prometheus and Grafana

 Prometheus is an open-source monitoring and alerting system.
 When used along with Grafana, you can create a dynamic dashboard for monitoring ingress into our Kubernetes cluster.